drunkrhin0/drunkrhin0.github.io/_posts/2020-02-03-a-graduates-thoughts-how-to-get-started-in-information-security-and-cyber-security.md

 You’re probably saying in your head right now “Well how do I get started?”

 1. Go to conferences and meetups.
-If you’re in the APAC region you can check out APAC Conferences and APAC Meetups.
+If you’re in the APAC region you can check out [APAC Meetups](https://github.com/Infosec-Community/APAC-Conferences).
 2. Make a Twitter and LinkedIn account and actively engage with the community.

 You’ve met all these fantastic people at meetups/conferences.
 You got along with a few people who share mutual interests.
 Don’t lose that connection!